-Any purchase pursuant to Condition 5(h) (Purchases) and any redemption prior to any specified maturity date or pursuant to Condition 5(b) (Redemption for Taxation Reasons), Condition 5(c) (Redemption at the Option of the Issuer ("Issuer Call"), Condition 5(p) (Optional Redemption of Senior Non Preferred Notes upon the occurrence of a MREL/TLAC Disqualification Event or a MREL/TLAC Criteria Event), substitution or variation of a Senior Non Preferred Note pursuant to Condition 5(n) (Substitution and Variation of a Senior Non Preferred Note) or substitution or variation of the ranking of a Senior Non Preferred Note following a MREL/TLAC Criteria Event pursuant to Condition 5(o) (Variation of ranking following a MREL/TLAC Criteria Event) is subject to the prior written approval of the Relevant Regulator to the extent required at such date.
+Any purchase pursuant to Condition 5(h) (Purchases) and any redemption prior to any specified maturity date or pursuant to Condition 5(b) (Redemption for Taxation Reasons), Condition 5(c) (Redemption at the Option of the Issuer ("Issuer Call"), Condition 5(p) (Optional Redemption of Senior Non Preferred Notes upon the occurrence of a MREL/TLAC Disqualification Event or a MREL/TLAC Criteria Event), substitution or variation of a Senior Non Preferred Note pursuant to Condition 5(n) (Substitution and Variation of a Senior Non Preferred Note) or substitution or variation of the ranking of a Senior Non Preferred Note following a MREL/TLAC Criteria Event pursuant to Condition 5(0) (Variation of ranking following a MREL/TLAC Criteria Event) is subject to the prior written approval of the Relevant Regulator to the extent required at such date.

-(r) Optional redemption of Senior Preferred Notes upon the occurrence of a Benchmark Event
+(r) Optional redemption of Senior Preferred Notes upon the occurrence of a Benchmark Transition Event

-If "Benchmark Event" is specified as applicable in the applicable supplement, in the event that a Benchmark Event occurs, the Issuer may, at its option and in respect of Senior Preferred Notes only, but subject, if "Prior approval of Relevant Regulator" is specified as applicable in the applicable supplement, to Condition 5(s) (Conditions to redemption prior to the Maturity Date of Senior Preferred Notes), having given not less than seven (7) nor more than forty-five (45) calendar days' notice to the Noteholders in accordance with Condition 12 (Notices) (which notice shall be irrevocable), on expiry of such notice redeem all but not some only of the Notes then outstanding, at the Early

-Redemption Amount on the date specified in the notice of redemption, together with, if appropriate, interest accrued to (but excluding) the date fixed for redemption.
+If "Benchmark Transition Event Optional Redemption" is specified as applicable in the applicable supplement, in the event that a Benchmark Transition Event and its related Benchmark Replacement Date have occurred on or prior to the Reference Time, the Issuer may, at its option and in respect of Senior Preferred Notes only, but subject, if "Prior approval of Relevant Regulator" is specified as applicable in the applicable supplement, to Condition 5(s) (Conditions to redemption prior to the Maturity Date of Senior Preferred Notes), having given not less than seven (7) nor more than forty-five (45) calendar days' notice to the Noteholders in accordance with Condition 12 (Notices) (which notice shall be irrevocable), on expiry of such notice redeem all but not some only of the Notes then outstanding, at the Early Redemption Amount on the date specified in the notice of redemption, together with, if appropriate, interest accrued to (but excluding) the date fixed for redemption.